Amla Power – DIY Spicy Shampoo

 Easily explained: honey has a very high percentage of sugar.

 Sugar itself can be a preservative because in the presence of water it doesn’t allow the growth of bacteria (of course we are talking only of high percentages!
-If you have a liter of water and a little spoon of sugar in it… you can be sure that water is more tasty to bacteria than simple water… But if you have a syrup… then no!
-It’s as if bacteria get a diabetes :D).
+If you have a liter of water and a little spoon of sugar in it… you can be sure that water is more tasty to bacteria than simple water).

 Glycerine instead has a highly highly hygroscopic nature which, in simple words, would mean that glycerin attracts water but it also “occupies” it in some way.
 This “occupying” results in the leaving no “free water” for the bacteria to grow (once again: this works only if there is A LOT of glycerin and a little bit of water 😉 but in the recipe there was no extra water at all!).